JasminDreasond/Tiny-Dices/docs/README.md

-# 🎲 Tiny Dice API Documentation
+# 🎲 Tiny Dices API Documentation

-**Tiny Dice** is a lightweight and fully customizable dice roller built for the web.
+**Tiny Dices** is a lightweight and fully customizable dice roller built for the web.
 It brings fun, magic, and a touch of flair to any dice-based experience—whether you're building a tabletop RPG interface, adding flair to a browser game, or just rolling dice for the joy of it! ✨

 ## 📚 Documentation Menu